larpo1/lavanda-website/src/pages/blog/2020-04-23-how-to-financially-optimise-your-property-management-business-during-covid-19.md

   <li><span style="font-weight: 400;">Explore if you are able defer payment of any taxes due.</span></li>

   <li><span style="font-weight: 400;"> Explore if you are eligible for a business continuity loan.
-Many governments </span>are offering attractive loan facilities to support companies that are significantly <span>impacted by COVID-19, enabling them to avoid making redundancies and </span><span>contributing to raised unemployment levels.</span></li>
+Many governments </span>are offering attractive loan facilities to support companies that are significantly impacted by COVID-19, enabling them to avoid making redundancies and contributing to raised unemployment levels.</li>

   </ul>

   <p><strong>We're here to help</strong></p>

   <p>At such a critical time for our industry, with so much speculative advice, we are also providing a data-led, factual guide, summarising the realistic options available to property managers and where to focus today.
-Yo<span>u can access the free guide <a href="../lp/covid-19-survival-for-property-managers" target="_blank" rel="noopener">here.</a>&nbsp;</span></p>
+You can access the free guide <a href="../lp/covid-19-survival-for-property-managers" target="_blank" rel="noopener">here.</a>&nbsp;</p>

   <p><strong>About Lavanda</strong></p>